US homeless numbers stay about the same as before pandemic

 The administration also announced a program to have federal agencies work with local officials to reduce unsheltered homelessness in select cities that have not yet been named.

 Homelessness has become a major political issue, especially in the nation’s biggest cities and on the West Coast.

+The new survey finds that Los Angeles has overtaken New York as the city with the largest homeless population.
+In New York, where most people experiencing homelessness are in shelters, the total number declined to less than 62,000 this year from nearly 78,000 in 2020.
+Homelessness grew more slowly in Los Angeles, but still edged up to more than 65,000 from under 64,000 two years earlier.

 Los Angeles Mayor Karen Bass took office this month and promptly declared a state of emergency.
 New York Mayor Eric Adams last month announced a plan to treat mentally ill people and remove them from the streets and subways, even against their will.

 This year’s Point in Time survey reflected a balancing of opposing forces.
 The pandemic brought massive job losses, particularly for lower-income people, and higher rents.
 It also spurred an eviction moratorium and temporary federal aid, including tax credits for families that helped keep people housed.

 The count found homelessness declined among veterans, families, children and young adults.
-But more people were staying in places not intended for habitation rather than shelters, and more had been homeless for more than a year.
+Most were staying in shelters, though the number of those sleeping in places not intended for habitation rose.
+More people had been homeless for more than a year.
 Black people continued to be disproportionately likely to be homeless.

 The new count was heavily anticipated because the 2021 survey was incomplete due to the pandemic.
 This year’s survey wasn’t a full return to normal, however.
 While the individual tallies normally take place in late January, many were pushed back to February or March because of the pandemic.
-The local reports compiled into the national data showed the numbers rose some places and fell in others.
+The local reports compiled into the national data showed the numbers rose in some places and fell in others.

 Mulvihill reported from Cherry Hill, New Jersey.